 It’s an entirely different story when you’re surrounded by nothing but trees and dirt, and it can get cold, speedy.
 Having the means to start a fire at any time is an absolute must, as a good campfire kit is a source of heat animation at night.
 Apart from your fire, the only light you’re going to see when the sun goes down is the moon, the stars and maybe the occasional firefly.

 How to be prepared for the Australian Adventure

-About this guest Author: Howard Scalia is 37-year-old former scout leader from Austin, Texas, and one of the best and most trusted blog writers at www.prosurvivalist.com.
-When he’s not working on some new interesting article, he enjoys taking long walks in the woods with his dogs.
+About this guest Author: Howard Scalia is a 37-year-old former scout leader from Austin, Texas, and one of the best and most trusted blog writers at prosurvival.
+When he’s not working on some new exciting article, he enjoys taking long walks in the woods with his dogs.

 How to plan a safe trip to Australia

 This is our recommendations for planning a safe trip to Australia.
 From hiring a car to booking your stay to purchasing travel insurance for your Australian Camping Adventure.

 First published in 2017, last updated in April 2021

 If you find this article helpful for your trip, I’d appreciate it if you could support Rocky Travel and book your tours, accommodation, rental car, or purchase my book using the links in the box below.
 Thank you!